 We were mired in the 2020 pandemic when Craig Hella Johnson asked me for a work for four soloists with piano for an April 2021 Conspirare “virtual” concert.
+(It would later be postponed to June, but I had already written the piece with April on my mind.)
 My first idea was to find optimistic poems from the end of the last global health crisis, 1918’s Spanish Flu, which was also when World War I was ending.
-But I didn’t find much, other than Siegfried Sassoon’s “Everyone Sang,” which I had already set a few months earlier.
+But I didn’t find much that suited me, other than Siegfried Sassoon’s “Everyone Sang,” which I had already set a few months earlier.
 So I expanded my search to popular song lyrics of the time.

 All of the music is entirely new.
-I’ve employed the singers as a solo quartet: that is, each singer takes substantial and brief solo turns, and all act as backup singers to each other.
+(See below for the composers of the original songs.)* I’ve employed the singers as a solo quartet: that is, each singer takes substantial and brief solo turns, and all act as backup singers to each other.

 I dropped the long recitation verse from “That Old Gang of Mine” (baritone solo)—the missed friends he sings about, we learn, were killed in the war—but the two verses and chorus speak to any group, like a choir, that hasn’t met in a long time.
 Just as Ray Henderson did in his 1923 song, I took the four melody notes from “Sweet Adeline,” a still earlier song often harmonized by barbershoppers.